jmintb/typed_script/README.md

 # [Lang Name]

-[Lang Name] is an exploratory programming language which will eventually turn into a fully functional programming language forefilling the following properties.
+[Lang Name] is an exploratory programming language which will eventually turn into a  programming language forefilling the following properties.

 ### Goals